 Skip to Content

-In this article, learn the 4 best finishes for epoxy table top.
-Also, find out how to choose the best finish for your specific project and how to apply each.
+In this article, I show you how to choose the best finish for your project and how to apply each finish.

-Even if you don’t need to finish a wood or epoxy table top, the techniques I cover in this article can be applied to any epoxy or wood project.
+Even if you don’t need to apply finish over epoxy, the DIY finishing tips I cover in this article can be applied to any epoxy resin or woodworking project.

 Video Tutorial: Epoxy Table Top Finish